arshsisodiya/arshsisodiya.github.io/content/featured/Helios-Mirror/index.md

   - Python
   - Pyrogram
   - Telegram-API
+  - Google Drive API
+  - Yt-dlp
+  - aria2c
+  - qbittorrent
+  - Docker
   - Heroku
+  - telegraph
 ---

-A bot capable of downloading content from torrent, youtube or any given link, and seamlessly uploading it to Google Drive and Telegram.
+A versatile bot designed to download content from torrents, Mega.nz, OneDrive, and any direct link.
+Utilizing yt-dlp, it fetches and downloads content from a wide array of streaming sites such as YouTube, Twitch, X (formerly Twitter), Instagram, and many more.
+The bot seamlessly uploads the downloaded content to Google Drive and Telegram.
+Additionally, it can seed and leech torrents, ensuring efficient file sharing and distribution.